 Bollywood dance performance by NYU Raas Malai, dance tutorial by Doonya, and a book signing with Sri to follow.
 Samosa Shack will be serving samosa bites before the program and Malai will be serving ice cream afterwards.

 Sri Rao is a screenwriter based in New York City and a devoted home chef of Indian cuisine.
 One of the few Americans working in Bollywood, he has produced or written three major films, and has sold TV projects to networks including ABC, NBC, Fox, and BBC America.

 About Bollywood Kitchen

 It’s “dinner and a movie” in this vibrant, beautifully photographed tour of Indian food and films.
 Bollywood Kitchen is a must have for film enthusiasts and Indian-food lovers.
 Bollywood Kitchen is both a cookbook filled with accessible Indian recipes and a guided tour through the world of Bollywood films.
-What you won’t find in the book are recipes for chicken tikka masala or tandoori chicken, which are restaurant clichés.
-Instead, readers will discover dishes that will introduce them to the food Indian-Americans eat every day – like khichdi, a simple, weeknight, lentil-and-rice dish that’s perfect for vegetarians, yet robust enough for carnivores.
+Readers will discover dishes that will introduce them to the food Indian-Americans eat every day – like khichdi, a simple, weeknight, lentil-and-rice dish that’s perfect for vegetarians, yet robust enough for carnivores.

 Doonya: The Bollywood Workout is a dance based high-intensity interval training fitness program.
 Spend 55 minutes sweating to the powerful drum beats of South Asia.
 You’ll leave class ready to take on life's obstacles with grace and power…just a like a Bollywood Star.